Battle of Barnaul (1918)

-Battle of Barnaul was a series of conflicts during the Russian Civil War from June 13–15, 1918, involving different factions in the Siberian region.
-The Red Guards and the White movement were the main combatants.
+The Battle of Barnaul was a series of engagements from 13 June to 15 June 1918, during the Russian Civil War.
+The battle involved several; different factions in the Siberian region.
+The Red Guards and White movement were the main combatants.

 Background

 After the outbreak of the October Revolution of 1917, the Czechoslovak Legion launched their own uprising.
-This Czech army, under the leadership of Radola Gajda, aimed to capture the Trans-Siberian railway to secure safe passage in their goal of seizing Russian territories along the railway from the Volga to the Pacific.
-As the Czechs moved in, the Russian officers' organizations also overthrew the Bolsheviks in Petropavlovsk and Omsk.
+This Czechoslovak army, under the leadership of Radola Gajda, aimed to capture the Trans-Siberian Railway to secure safe passage in their goal of seizing Russian territories along the railway from the Volga to the Pacific.
+As the Czechoslovaks moved in, the Russian officers' organizations also overthrew the Bolsheviks in Petropavlovsk and Omsk.
 These factions joined forces with the White movement.

 A crucial target of the White's campaign was the city of Novonikolaevsk, which was a node where Altai Railway (part of future Turkestan–Siberia Railway) connected to the Trans-Siberian Railway.
 The Whites captured Novonikolaevsk during the night of May, 25–26.
 The following day civilians, former soldiers, and officers began to organize anti-Bolsheviks detachments.

 News of the revolt reached the Red Guards stationed in the city of Barnaul and an offensive was organized to recapture the city.
 They imposed martial law on the whole Altai Railway line, made Altayskaya station its capital, and proceeded to meet attackers near the Cherepanovo.

 In response, the White Army - through the Provisional Government of Autonomous Siberia - created on June 1 a Siberian Army composed of volunteers and former officers.
 Their mission was the recapture Altai Railway.
 Three days later, the White forces left Novonikolaevsk and began to move south.

 On June 5, the Red Guards' train left Cherepanovo and began to move north.
 The two trains carrying the opposing forces met near the Evsino station.
 After some shots, the Reds began to flee, destroying roads and bridges as they retreated.